 Highest foods: Deep/ bright colour vegetables and fruit, Red peppers, Sweet potatoes, broccoli sprouts, Blueberries, Onions

-We know that there are about 10x more bacterial cells than human cells.
+We know that there’s about 10x more bacterial cells than human cells.
 The majority of these bacteria are located in the intestinal tract and serve many purposes which include digesting food, making certain vitamins (Vitamin K and B12), and regulating our immune system.

 The gut microbiota seems to be capable of regulating your “HPA axis” which is the way that your body responds to stress.
 There is evidence that an imbalance between “good and bad” bacteria in your gut associated with depression.

 Your intestinal system communicates with your brain via the “microbiota-gut-brain axis” which is a fancy way of saying that your gut bugs talk to your brain via one of our favourite nerves, the vagus nerve.